Choosing a surgeon can be an overwhelming task for patients, particularly one that is...

 Procedures Used to Address Skin Cancer

 The exact type of treatment you will need to address your skin cancer will depend on the size, shape, stage, and form of your skin cancer.
-In situations where the surface of the skin is affected, Dr. Laquis can recommend surgery to remove the growth.
+In situations where the surface of the skin is affected, Dr. Laquis can recommend surgery in Fort Myers to remove the growth.

 There are various kinds of surgeries that are designed to remove a cancerous growth on the skin:

 - Excisional Surgery – The doctor will make incisions around the cancerous area of the skin.
 Aside from the tumor, a small amount of healthy skin surrounding the cancerous cells will be removed to ensure complete removal.

 - Mohs Surgery – This popular procedure is often used to treat recurring skin cancer and skin cancers that are more difficult to treat.
 In Mohs surgery, the doctor removes skin from the affected area layer by layer.
 Each layer is studied under a microscope to check for cancer cells.
 The process continues until the doctor can no longer find cancerous cells on the skin.
 In this kind of surgery, healthy skin cells around the affected area are not removed.

 Aside from these surgical procedures, the doctor can also recommend other kinds of treatments.
 This can include cryosurgery, where liquid nitrogen is used to freeze the affected skin area.
 Cryosurgery is used mainly for actinic keratosis.
 For melanoma and later-stage skin cancer, radiation therapy may be required.